simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 ```

-And that's it.
 Here’s an example use of the class:

 ```python